Divernon, Illinois: 2020 census

+Income and poverty

 According to the 2023 American Community Survey, the median income for a household in the village was $72,936, and the median income for a family was $80,917.
 For non-family households, those with a female householder had a median income of $47,917, while those with a male householder had a medium income of $37,019.
 The per capita income for the village was $31,171.
 3.8% of families and 12.0% of the population were below the poverty line, including 16.0% of those under age 18 and 1.9% of those age 65 or over.

 Education

 Public schools are managed by Auburn Community Unit School District 10.
 Secondary education is provided by Auburn High School, located on North Seventh Street.
 The premises were previously occupied by Divernon High School.